 - Braai facilities and wood.

-Kranskloof trail is a tough, very well marked and clean 7 km trail that rewards you with magnificent views of mountains, waterfalls, rock pools, kloofs, wild life and exquisite bird life.
-The start of the trail is from the Kranskloof base camp and gradually hikes along a 4 x 4 road over a small stream and grasslands before you get the sign that says Kranskloof trail.
+The Kranskloof trail is a tough, very well marked and clean 7km trail that rewards you with magnificent views of mountains, waterfalls, rock pools, kloofs, wild life and exquisite bird life.
+The start of the trail is from the Kranskloof basecamp and follows the river downstream.
+After about 400 metres there is a sharp turn to the right with a steep climb out of the valley.
+From here the trail generally follows the line of the krans for the next 2,5kms.
+This is also a steady but stiff climb of over 220 metres to 1661m

 Day trails from Kranskloof: